Andrefpvs/SDis2016-project/README.md

 #### Segurança

 Devido a dificuldades, testes de Segurança não foram implementados.
-Para avaliação, enviamos a estrutura e implementação.
-Mais detalhes no [relatório](https://github.com/tecnico-distsys/A_65-project/blob/master/doc/A65-report.pdf).
+Para avaliação, enviamos a estrutura e implementação isolados do resto do projeto.
+Mais detalhes no [relatório](https://github.com/tecnico-distsys/A_65-project/blob/master/doc/A65-report.pdf), na parte da Segurança.

 -------------------------------------------------------------------------------
 -------------------------------------------------------------------------------